 Whilst we had no issue with how the watch performed when connected to WiFi, we were actually disappointed with it not working outside of the WiFi zone.
 It was really difficult connecting the number to the watch, and we ended up with a few subscription payments for using this function while trying to set it up.

-The support team have been quick to issue refunds and attempt to help with step by step guidance, but we have still had trouble setting up the number connection.
+The support team have been quick to issue refunds and attempt to help with step-by-step guidance, but we have still had trouble setting up the number connection.

 Otherwise, it works brilliantly!
 We were able to come up with replies to messages that he would say, as it only allows pre-loaded replies.
-You could also only call the watch from the app itself, and the watch only call pre-loaded contacts, so we didn't have to worry about random calls.
-We had to accept the contact connections on the app too, so we knew his exact contact list.
+You could also only call the watch from the app itself, and the watch only calls pre-loaded contacts, so we didn't have to worry about random calls.
+We had to accept the contact connections on the app, too, so we knew his exact contact list.

 Final verdict

-I do wish the subscription and number connection was a lot easier, as the whole process is a lot more complicated than it implies, but for now this is something we are not interested in doing until he's much older.
+I do wish the subscription and number connection were a lot easier, as the whole process is a lot more complicated than it implies, but for now this is something we are not interested in doing until he's much older.

 I would say it seems a lot of money for what it does if just using over WiFi, but it's a lot cheaper than a mobile phone and we don't have to worry about screen time, so I would say it's worth it in that respect.